A unique hub for the translation of research into practice and partnership into synergy.

 3. What is the relative effectiveness of anti-racism psychoeducation groups for different target audiences, including students, staff, or faculty from the University of Louisville?

-Appalachian Mental Health Initiative (PCORI)
+Appalachian Mind Health Initiative (PCORI)

 Improving mental health in Appalachia through implementation and evaluation of electronically-delivered therapy.

-Sponsored by the Patient-Centered Outcomes Research Institute (PCORI), the Appalachian Mental Health Initiative (AMHI) is a partnership between CFCWB, University of South Florida, West Virginia University, and community organizations in Appalachia to enhance mental health services in rural areas through partnering with primary care practices to offer electronically-delivered Cognitive Behavior Therapy (eCBT) for Depression.
+Sponsored by the Patient-Centered Outcomes Research Institute (PCORI), the Appalachian Mind Health Initiative (AMHI) is a partnership between CFCWB, University of South Florida, West Virginia University, and community organizations in Appalachia to enhance mental health services in rural areas through partnering with primary care practices to offer electronically-delivered Cognitive Behavior Therapy (eCBT) for Depression.

 CFCWB will be assisting in the implementation of eCBT and in the evaluation of services and the assessment of facilitators and barriers to implementation.
 Mixed-method approaches to evaluation are utilized, including surveys, validated scales, interviews, and focus groups.